abpframework/abp/docs/en/Tutorials/Part-3.md

 ### AutoMapper Configuration

-The base `BlazoriseCrudPage` uses the [object to object mapping](../Object-To-Object-Mapping.md) system to convert an incoming `BookDto` object to a `CreateUpdateBookDto` object.
+The base `AbpCrudPageBase` uses the [object to object mapping](../Object-To-Object-Mapping.md) system to convert an incoming `BookDto` object to a `CreateUpdateBookDto` object.
 So, we need to define the mapping.

 Open the `BookStoreBlazorAutoMapperProfile` inside the `Acme.BookStore.Blazor` project and change the content as the following: